-I made a speech last week in the US where we just observed the 100th anniversary of the First World War.
-I said, in World War I ten million people died because of four weak men: England, the Czar, the Kaiser, and the King of Austria-Hungary.
-They could not stand to be seen as weak so they overcompensated by acting tough and by calling for people to fight.
-It is amazing to look at those old videos and how in every country the crowds were cheering and troops were marching, like a wedding.
+I said in a speech last week in the US, we just observed the 100th anniversary of the First World War.
+In World War I, 10 million people died because four weak men, England, the Czar, the Kaiser, and the King of Austria-Hungary, couldn't stand to be seen as weak.
+So they overcompensated by acting tough and by calling for people to fight.
+It is amazing to look at those old videos, how in every country the crowds were cheering and troops were marching, like a wedding.
 The enthusiasm went down when the killing started.
 Political leaders are afraid of being taken for a fool or of looking weak.
 We have to figure out a way to give them assurance that they are not taken for a fool and won't look weak.
 If a process works, you will look very strong.

-Participant: You had a huge power behind you despite being neutral yourself.
+Participant 7: You had a huge power behind you despite being neutral yourself.
 Did you feel the gravity of being backed by a huge power although you were independent?
-In Turkey, with Abdullah Öcalan, our government does not want a third party in the negotiations.
+In Turkey, with Abdullah Öçalan, our government does not want a third party in the negotiations.
 We want to form a domestic committee.
 To what extent could it be useful to have a domestic monitoring committee?
 While the PKK said the US should be the third party, our government has said there should be a national solution.

-George Mitchell: Yes, it clearly helped that I am American, that I was an official and that I was close to the President.
+George Mitchell: Yes, it clearly helped that I am American, that I was an official, and close to the President.
 In addition, the two principle parties were the British and Irish government.
 We call the British government the mother country despite the revolution.
-Secondly, although we did not have the same political relationship with Ireland, we had personal relationships.
+Secondly, although we didn't have the same political relationship with Ireland, we had personal relationships.
 30 million Americans have Irish heritage.
 Under these circumstances, the presence of the US was important.

 Concerning the second question, in this case the British government was opposed to outside involvement.
 When I met top MPs here at the beginning, they were opposed.
-They asked questions such as 'If Texas tries to secede from the US, would you invite a Brit to settle it?'
-Prime Minister Major deserved a lot of credit yet received little.
-He defied the segment of his party that did not want us involved.
-He agreed because I had already been here for a year and I got to know him and he felt comfortable.
-He told people that he knew me and that I was reasonable and would say 'he does not do crazy stuff'.
+'If Texas tries to secede from the US, would you invite a Brit to settle it?'
+To the credit Prime Minister Major, he deserves a lot of credit yet received little, he defied the segment of his party that didn't want us involved.
+He agreed because I had already been here for a year, I got to know him, and he felt comfortable.
+He told people that he knew me, that I was reasonable, 'he does not do crazy stuff'.
 It worked out.
-Ultimately it will be the decision of your government.
-I would not presume advice on that because I do not know enough.
-A government permitting third parties is usually seen by government leaders as a failure and as an encroachment on sovereignty.
+Ultimately it will be the decision of your government, I wouldn't presume advice on that, I don't know enough.
+Governments permitting third parties is usually seen by government leaders as failing, and encroachment on sovereignty.
 They are always reluctant.
-It has to be done so that it is in their self-interest.
+It has to be done that it is in their self-interest.

-Participant: You said that parties should be given as much time as possible during talks.
-As it is prolonged, will it not be open to provocation and will fatigue not develop?
+Participant 5: You said that parties should be given as much time as possible during talks.
+As it is prolonged, it will be open to provocation, fatigue will develop.